yogeshbdeshpande/c2pa-attestation/attestation-design.md

 # Incorporating Explicit and Implicit Attestations into C2PA Manifests
 In this section we discuss the options for incorporating attestations into C2PA as well as the considerations that led to proposed design.
-The sections that follow contain the normative requirements for incorporating explicit and impicit attestations into a C2PA manifest.
+Following this discussion, the specific normative requirements for incorporating explicit and impicit attestations into a C2PA manifest are defined.

 ## Explicit Attestation